Zeta Aquilae: Properties

 Astronomers use Zeta Aquilae as a telluric standard star.
 That is, the spectrum of this star is used to correct for telluric contamination from the Earth's atmosphere when examining the spectra of neighboring stars.
 Observation of this star in the infrared band during the 2MASS survey appeared to reveal excess emission.
 However, the distribution of this emission couldn't be readily explained by a conjectured disk of circumstellar dust.
-Instead, the detection was later ascribed to errors caused by saturation of the near-infrared detectors.
+Instead, in 2009 the detection was ascribed to errors caused by saturation of the near-infrared detectors.

+Precise infrared interferometric observations during 2008–2011 was able to resolve infrared emission within the first astronomical unit from the star.
+A 2017 study proposed hot exozodiacal dust extended from 0.14 to 1.0 au with a mass of 1.79-10.2×10^−9 Earth mass.
+Scenarios to explain the presence of this dust include a collision between orbiting bodies, or the sublimation of a super comet.